pwang724/pwang724.github.io/cv.md

 __2018-2019__<br/>
 __Postdoctoral Fellow__<br/>
 Columbia University<br/>
-Project: I used artificial neural networks to study the function of biological circuits using goal-driven learning.
+Project: I used artificial neural networks to study the function of biological circuits.
 I found that the machine learns the same architecture as the [head-direction system](/head_direction.md) when trained to navigate, and learns the same architecture as the [olfactory system](/olfaction_evolution.md) when trained to smell

 __2012-2018__<br/>
 __PhD in Neuroscience__<br/>